Local cycling and walking infrastructure plan

 Around £31m of investment is required up to 2030/31 on the priority cycle networks and core walking zones in Burton upon Trent, Cannock, Lichfield, Newcastle-under-Lyme, Stafford and Tamworth.
 The 200 potential schemes identified in the LCWIP have been allocated for short, medium or long-term delivery during this period.

 Staffordshire County Council is seeking views on this version of the LCWIP.

-Consultation on the document took place between 9 June – 7 July 2020 and a revised version of the LCWIP will be reported to the County Council’s Prosperous Select Committee on 15 April 2021 before a final version is published.
+Consultation on the document took place between 9 June – 7 July 2020.
+The revised version of the LCWIP will be reported to the County Council’s Prosperous Select Committee on 15 April 2021 before a final version is published.

 LCWIP Final Report (2 MB)

 Burton upon Trent cycle audit (4.9 MB)

 Stafford cycle audit (5.8 MB)

 Cannock walking audit (228 KB)